 For this, you will need glitter.
 I use Hemway Ultra Fine Craft Glitter - Iridescent White, but you can use any glitter you want.
 I prefer white glitter since I think it is more "snowy", but you can use colored glitter if you prefer.

-You will also need: Mod Podge, paint brushes, a shaker or spoon to sprinkle the glitter, and a plate to collect the glitter leftovers.
+You will also need: non-yellowing medium*, paint brushes, a shaker or spoon to sprinkle the glitter, and a plate to collect the glitter leftovers.

-1. Begin applying the Mod Podge with a brush on the ground.
+Begin applying the medium with a brush on the ground.
 Work one small area at a time.

-2. Then, sprinkle glitter on the Mod Podge, and shake excess glitter into the plate.
+Then, sprinkle glitter on the medium, and shake excess glitter into the plate.

-3. Continue applying a coat of the Mod Podge / glitter mix on the rest of the yard and on the house (walls, window frames, doors, roof, etc.).
+Continue applying a coat of the medium/glitter mix on the rest of the yard and on the house (walls, window frames, doors, roof, etc.).
 Don't forget the fence, and the snow on the window edges and accessories.

-4. Do NOT not put glitter in the vellum windows, as the mod podge will wet the vellum and make it wrinkle.
+Do NOT apply on the vellum windows, as the medium will wet the vellum and make it wrinkle.

 Step 8 - Add the Final Touches